-- 8. A maximum of one open shell for each of the s,p and or d atomic symmetries is allowed in the electronic configuration defined in the input.
-The atomic energy expression is not correct for all possible double open shell couplings of the form $p^m d^n$.
-Either m must equal 3 or n must equal 5 for a correct energy expression in such cases.
+9. A maximum of one open shell for each of the s, p, d and/or f atomic symmetries is allowed in the electronic configuration defined in the input.
+The atomic energy expression is not correct for all possible double open shell couplings of the form $p^m d^n$, $p^m f^l$, or $d^n f^l$.
+Either m must equal 3 or n must equal 5, or l must equal 7 for a correct energy expression in such cases.
 A warning will be printed if this is the case.
-However, the resultant wave function (which is a superposition of atomic densities) will usually provide a reasonable starting point for the periodic density matrix. - 9.
-When extended basis sets are used, all the functions corresponding to symmetries (angular quantum numbers) occupied in the isolated atom are added to the atomic basis set for atomic wave function calculations, even if the formal charge attributed to that shell is zero.
-Polarization functions are not included in the atomic basis set; their input occupation number should be zero.
+However, the resultant wave function (which is a superposition of atomic densities) will usually provide a reasonable starting point for the periodic density matrix.

-- 10. The formal shell charges are used only to define the electronic configuration of the atoms to compute the atomic wave function.
-The initial density matrix in the SCF step may be a superposition of atomic (or ionic) density matrices (default option, GUESSPAT, page 100).
-When a different guess is required (GUESSP), the shell charges are not used, but checked for electron neutrality when the basis set is entered. - 11.
-F shells functions are not used to compute the "atomic" wave function, to build an atomic density matrix SCF guess.
-If F shells are occupied by n_f electrons, the "atomic" wave function is computed for an ion (F electrons are removed), and the diagonal elements of the atomic density matrix are then set to $n_f/7$.
-The keyword FDOCCUP (input block 3, page 92 allows modification of f orbitals occupation. - 12.
+- 10. When extended basis sets are used, all the functions corresponding to symmetries (angular quantum numbers) occupied in the isolated atom are added to the atomic basis set for atomic wave function calculations, even if the formal charge attributed to that shell is zero.
+Polarization functions are not included in the atomic basis set; their input occupation number should be zero. - 11.
+The formal shell charges are used only to define the electronic configuration of the atoms to compute the atomic wave function.
+The initial density matrix in the SCF step may be a superposition of atomic (or ionic) density matrices (default option, GUESSPAT, page 110).
+When a different guess is required (GUESSP), the shell charges are not used, but checked for electron neutrality when the basis set is entered. - 12.
 Each atom in the cell may have an ionic configuration, when the sum of formal shell charges (CHE) is different from the nuclear charge.
 When the number of electrons in the cell, that is the sum of the shell charges CHE of all the atoms, is different from the sum of nuclear charges, the reference cell is non-neutral.
 This is not allowed for periodic systems, and in that case the program stops.
-In order to remove this constraint, it is necessary to introduce a uniform charged background of opposite sign to neutralize the system [57].
-This is obtained by entering the keyword CHARGED (page 72) after the standard basis set input.
+In order to remove this constraint, it is necessary to introduce a uniform charged background of opposite sign to neutralize the system [74].
+This is obtained by entering the keyword CHARGED (page 75) after the standard basis set input.
 The value of total energy must be carefully checked. - 13.
 It may be useful to allow atoms with the same basis set to have different electronic configurations (e.g, for an oxygen vacancy in MgO one could use the same basis set for all the oxygens, but begin with different electronic configuration for those around the vacancy).
-The formal shell charges attributed in the basis set input may be modified for selected atoms by inserting the keyword CHEMOD (input block 2, page 72). - 14.
+The formal shell charges attributed in the basis set input may be modified for selected atoms by inserting the keyword CHEMOD (input block 2, page 75). - 14.
 The energies given by an atomic wave function calculation with a crystalline basis set should not be used as a reference to calculate the formation energies of crystals.
-The external shells should first be re-optimized in the isolated atom by adding a low-exponent Gaussian function, in order to provide and adequate description of the tails of the isolated atom charge density [42] (keyword ATOMHF, input block 3, page 83).
+The external shells should first be re-optimized in the isolated atom by adding a low-exponent Gaussian function, in order to provide and adequate description of the tails of the isolated atom charge density [48] (keyword ATOMHF, input block 3, page 93).